East Genomics

-The below outlines the expected changes and what they mean for test ordering.
+The below outlines the changes and what they mean for test ordering.
 To stay up to date with changes to the national genomic test directory, please sign up here.

 By making the reasons for testing clearer and including new requesting specialisms, this change aims to ensure tests are available to more patients and provide more clinically relevant results.